AIB plans further €150m cost cuts to hit delayed financial target

 The bank said that it will aim to reduce its annual running expenses to €1.35 billion by 2023, having set out in March to end 2022 with a cost base of €1.5 billion, keeping it in check with last year’s figure.
 That plan included cutting 1,500 jobs over three years against the backdrop of rising salaries and other running costs.

+The bank is also exiting three of its six Dublin head office locations and merging three urban bank branches.

+AIB has decided to exit small- to medium-sized business (SME) lending in Great Britain, while doubling down in corporate lending in niche areas such as renewable energy, manufacturing and warehousing in that market, chief executive Colin Hunt told analysts on a webcast presentation.
+The SME exit will save €35 million in the coming years.
+The bank reaffirmed its commitment to its Northern Ireland business.

-Chief executive Colin Hunt reaffirmed his main goal of having a return on tangible equity (RoTE) - a key measure of profitability relative to shareholders’ equity - of more than 8 per cent, almost double last year’s level.
+Mr Hunt reiterated his main goal of having a return on tangible equity (RoTE) - a key measure of profitability relative to shareholders’ equity - of more than 8 per cent, almost double last year’s level.
 However, the timeline for reaching this has been pushed out by a year to 2023.

 The bank is also sticking to its aim of having a common equity Tier 1 Capital ratio - a measure of the bank’s rainy-day capital reserves - of more than of 14 per cent.
 It is expected to give more details of how it will achieve its objectives during investor presentations on Wednesday morning.